LATN 400 (02): Senior Latin

 Emphasis will be placed on the precise translation, with grammatical and metrical analysis, of the prepared texts, but examinations will include a significant amount of Latin to be translated at sight.
 Dictionaries and grammars might be permitted in the case of sight passages, but all translations of prepared passages in an examination setting will be done without the use of any external aids.

-At the conclusion of the term, each student will select approximately 20-30 lines from one of our two authors (see above) to present to the class.
+At the conclusion of the term, each student will select approximately 20 lines from one of our two authors (see above) to present to the class.
 The student will be expected to lead the in-class translation and analysis of those lines and to produce a grammatical commentary, with supporting references to Allen and Greenough and other relevant sources.
-The initial draft of these commentaries must be presented to the instructor by 12:00 p.m. on April 3, for distribution to the other students in the class; the final printed versions must be submitted by 4:30 p.m. on April 9.
+The initial draft of these commentaries must be presented to the instructor by 2:00 p.m. on April 3, for distribution to the other students in the class.
+(Please note: this is a fixed deadline, since failure to provide your fellow students with the material required for the next class-session will jeopardize their success.)
+The final printed versions must be submitted by 4:30 p.m. on April 9.

 As noted above, the focus in this course will be on the precise translation, with grammatical and metrical analysis, of the assigned texts.
 Students will be expected to work from a copy of the original Latin text, not to be reading from a prepared English translation.
 The latter practice tends to discourage a thorough engagement with specific grammatical constructions and idioms, and makes it difficult to assess just how students are arriving at their interpretation — i.e., their understanding of how specific clauses and phrases are constructed.
 More to the point: students who reduce the work of the course to a single "decoding" of the text tend to flounder on exams, where they find themselves in effect sight-reading passages that they have worked through one time only, some weeks earlier.

-In each class-session, each student will be expected to provide a workable literal translation of the passages under discussion along with a precise account of the relevant grammatical constructions.
+In each class-session, each student will be expected to provide a workable literal translation of the passages under discussion along with a precise account of the relevant grammatical constructions and scansion.

 Best practice: make an enlarged photocopy of the assigned text and pencil in vocabulary and grammar notes on that.